-The Council's investment policy must have regard to the Local Government Investment (Scotland) Regulations (and accompanying finance circular) and the Chartered Institute of Public Finance and Accountancy Treasury Management in the Public Services Code of Practice and Cross Sectoral Guidance Notes.
+The Council's investment policy must have regard to the Local Government Investment (Scotland) Regulations (and accompanying finance circular) and the CIPFA Treasury Management in the Public Services Code of Practice and Cross Sectoral Guidance Notes.

-In line with these regulations and the code of practice, the Council's investment priorities will be security (the safety of the investment) first, liquidity (accessibility of cash when needed) second, and then return (income received) last.
+In line with these regulations and the code of practice, the Council's investment priorities will be (in order of priority):

+- 1. security (the safety of the investment); - 2. liquidity (accessibility of cash when needed); and - 3. return (income received).

 In accordance with these principles and to minimise risk to investments, the Council has clearly stipulated at 6.3 below the minimum acceptable credit quality of counterparties for inclusion on the permitted counterparty lending list.
-In this regard the Council utilises Capita's creditworthiness service as described at 6.3 below.
+In this regard the Council utilises Link's creditworthiness service as described at 6.3 below.

 The Investment Regulations require the Council to approve all types of investments that can be used for the investment of surplus cash and to set limits for the amount that can be held in each investment type.
-In this regard the types of investment (and their associated limits) that have been identified for potential use in the 2016/17 financial year are listed in Annex C.
+In this regard the types of investment (and their associated limits) that have been identified for potential use in the 2018/19 financial year are listed in Annex C.